 2 Rail and 3 Rail Systems!

 Unlike some suppliers, we stock 2 and 3 rail systems so you can customize your fence to fit your wants and needs.
 A lot of big box stores and even some smaller suppliers will only carry one or the other.
 We also stock a standard size of 10-foot rails where some suppliers like Home Depot stock 8-foot rails.
-We also work closely with our mills so if you are looking for something specific and we don’t have it on grounds we can reach out to them and special order it.
+We also work closely with our mills, so if you are looking for something specific and we don’t have it on the ground we can reach out to them and special order it.

 Our Cedar Split Rail Stock: